Jh2o15/MD_Simulations/packmol/water_molecule/readme.md

 For this we proced as follows:

-1.- set up the initial geometry of th problem with the *water_geometry_input.in* which needs to be runned with packmol and generaates *waterbox.pdb*.
+1.- set up the initial geometry of th problem with the *water_geometry_input.in* which needs to be runned with packmol and generates *waterbox.pdb*.

 2.- Using *waterbox.pdb*, we create its topology file *water_topo_tcl* and run it on the VMD console.
 This step generates *water.data*, a file with all the information that would need to code the simulation.